Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 Want more?
 Time to throw a bit of a curveball into this debate.

 Not 'either or'.
-Chatbots after live chat.
+Chatbots and live chat.

-If you've read articles on this topic before landing on our website, you've probably read something along the lines of:
+If you've read other articles on this topic before landing on our website, you've probably read something along the lines of:

 'Live chat and chatbots both have great positives but chatbots are more cost-effective in the long run.
 Please buy your chatbot here (which is conveniently what we sell).'